davetam88/Bookmarks-Server-2--Express-Server-Postgres--assignment/README.md

 ## >> Database

-Database bookmark and bookmark-test was used and  bokmark_items is the databae table.
+Database bookmark and bookmark-test were used and bookmark_items is the databae table.

 ## >> Screenshots